ExtraHop reveals methods used by attackers in SUNBURST breach

 As part of the report, ExtraHop also released an expanded list of over 1,700 SUNBURST indicators of compromise (IOCs) as observed across affected environments protected by Reveal(x), critical information that can help organisations determine if and to what extent they’ve been compromised.

-The report follows a significant announcement from ExtraHop: the opening of the company’s newest data centre facilities in Sydney, a move the company says was motivated by its desire to host its security offering locally.
+The report follows a significant announcement from ExtraHop: the opening of the company’s newest data center facilities in Sydney, a move the company says was motivated by its desire to host its security offering locally.

 “Organisations around the world are rethinking their approach to security as advanced threats like APTs and software supply chain attacks take a financial and reputational toll,” says ExtraHop Asia Pacific and Japan vice president David Sajoto.